balasekharnelli/terraform/README.md

 ### Notes:

-* Module 1: Looping of terraform resources using count meta-parameter Usage of data source
+* Module 1: Looping of terraform resources using count meta-parameter and usage of data source

 * Module 2: Usage of Map and Lookup